akka/akka/akka-docs/java/camel.rst

 -----------------------------------------------

-This example demonstrates how to implement consumer and producer actors that support :ref:`camel-asynchronous-routing` with their Camel endpoints.
+This example demonstrates how to implement consumer and producer actors that support :ref:`camel-asynchronous-routing-java` with their Camel endpoints.
 The sample application transforms the content of the Akka homepage, http://akka.io, by replacing every occurrence of *Akka* with *AKKA*.
 To run this example, add a Boot class that starts the actors.
 After starting